Mr-Hassaan-Tariq/AiKahaani/frontend-platform/README.md

-# TubeGenius Frontend
+# TubeGenius Platform Frontend

-A modern, high-performance frontend application built with Next.js 15, React 19, and TypeScript.
-This frontend supports multiple microsites connected to a Django API backend, providing a scalable architecture for the TubeGenius platform.
+A modern, high-performance platform-specific frontend application built with Next.js 15, React 19, and TypeScript.
+This frontend serves as a dedicated platform interface for the TubeGenius ecosystem, providing specialized features and functionality separate from the main application.

 ## 🚀 Features